Available Now: Amazon | Barnes & Noble | iBooks

 Pretty in Ink

-After Brett and company ink Sin City’s newest drag queen stars, they’re invited to opening night at the Strip’s glamorous Nylons and Tattoos show.
+After tattooist Brett Kavanaugh and her staff at The Painted Lady ink Sin City’s newest drag queen stars, they’re invited to opening night at the Strip’s glamorous Nylons and Tattoos show.
 An evening of glitter and dancing ends in disaster when a stranger with a queen of hearts tattoo fells Britney Brassieres with a wayward champagne cork.
 Even though Britney recovers, she mysteriously dies soon after, and then another drag queen is found poisoned.
 Someone’s targeting Vegas’s fabulous femmes, and sharp-as-as-needle Brett must crack the case before the show’s over for good.

 Driven to Ink

-Dee Carmichael, lead singer of the pop sensation The Flamingos, has been one of Brett Kavanaugh’s most dedicated customers at her tattoo shop.
+Dee Carmichael, lead singer of the pop sensation The Flamingos, has been one of Brett Kavanaugh’s most dedicated customers at her tattoo shop, The Painted Lady.
 When Dee is discovered dead surrounded by ink pots and needles, Brett is branded a suspect.
 It seems that someone is impersonating Brett.
 And if she doesn’t act fast, the killer is sure to put the dye in dying once again.